Montgomery County Board of Education drops mask mandate for schools

 Maryland Legislative panel approves lifting statewide school mask mandate, giving local districts control

-Two public school systems in Maryland have kept their requirements as of Tuesday — Prince George’s County and Baltimore City.
+Two public school systems in Maryland were keeping their requirements in place as of Tuesday — Prince George’s County and Baltimore City.
 Prince George’s County has previously indicated it plans to lift its mandate after it reaches an 80 percent vaccination rate in the county.
-Baltimore City will lift their masking requirement on March 14.
+Baltimore City will lift its masking requirement on March 14.

 This story will be updated.